binarybuilds/nova-advanced-command-runner/README.md

 Thank you for considering contributing to this package!
 Please create a pull request with your contributions with detailed explanation of the changes you are proposing.

-## Security Vulnerabilities

-If you found a security vulnerability with in this package, Please do not use the issue tracker.
-Instead send an email to `srinathreddydudi@gmail.com`.
-All security vulnerabilities are addressed promptly.

 ## License

 This package is open-sourced software licensed under the [MIT license](LICENSE.md).